asksac/lambda-pipeline/README.md

-# An Example AWS Lambda Develop, Test and Depoy Pipeline
+# AWS Lambda Build, Test and Depoy Pipeline - An Example

-This project shows how to use tools such as AWS SAM, Gulp and Terraform to test and a couple of AWS Lambda functions.
-It also serves to demonstrate how one Lambda service can invoke another Lambda, using AWS SDK.
+This project shows how to use tools such as AWS SAM, Gulp and Terraform to build, test and deploy a couple of AWS Lambda functions.
+It also serves to demonstrate how one Lambda service can invoke another Lambda using AWS SDK.

 ## Tools Used